ITINERARY FOR ANTARCTICA ULTRAMARATHON 2026

 Depending on the ice conditions, we will also navigate some beautiful waterways like the Gerlache Strait, Neumayer Channel and Lemaire Channel.
 The latter channel involves narrow passages between towering rock faces and spectacular glaciers.

-We will leave Antarctica, having completed The Last Desert / Antarctica Ultramarathon 2024, and head north across the Drake Passage.
+We will leave Antarctica, having completed the Antarctica Ultramarathon 2026, and head north across the Drake Passage.

 You may join lecturers and naturalists on deck as they search for seabirds and whales and enjoy some final lectures indoors.
-You can take the chance to relax and reflect on the truly remarkable 4 Deserts expedition of the past week and the past year(s) on the way back to Ushuaia.
+You can take the chance to relax and reflect on the truly remarkable Antarctica Ultramarathon expedition of the past week on the way back to Ushuaia.

-During the return trip, we will hold the traditional Awards Banquet on the expedition ship.
-Amongst awards presented at the banquet include:
+During the return trip, we will hold an Awards Banquet on the expedition ship.
+Awards presented at the banquet will include:

-• Unique trophies for the male and female 4 Deserts Champions for 2024
+• Unique trophies for the male and female Antarctica Ultramarathon winners.

 We will arrive in Ushuaia in the early morning and disembark the ship after breakfast.